Recruitment and training

 Each year we offer a number of internship opportunities to allow young people starting out in their career the chance to understand a real-life work environment and enjoy an educational experience that may also include a co-op element.

-As of 30 April 2022, there were 100 interns in either curricular work experience placements or extracurricular internships, the latter designed to lead to long-term jobs.
-The total number of interns or apprentices in educational and professional development programmes increased to 340 at the same date.
+As at 30 April 2023, there were 92 interns in either curricular work experience placements or extracurricular internships, the latter designed to lead to long-term jobs.
+The total number of interns or apprentices in educational and professional development programmes increased to 394 at the same date.

 extracurricular internships designed to lead to job offers or curricular work experience placements